hackforla/food-oasis-la/README.md

 ## License

 The code, data and design for this project are available under an [open source license](https://github.com/foodoasisla/site/blob/master/LICENSE).
+That means you’re free to use them to make a food oasis for your city.

-The Food Oasis Los Angeles name and logo are copyright Hack for LA c/o Code for America, and should not be used elsewhere without our permission.
+The Food Oasis Los Angeles name and logo are copyright Hack for LA c/o Code for America.
+Please check with us first, before using these on a project.

+The icons used in this project came from these two sources…

 ### Icons by the Noun Project
 https://thenounproject.com